The Influence of Linguistics in a Philippine Call Center Environment

 These branches make up the foundations and structures the acclaimed study is known for today.
 With what it has to offer, one must wonder when all this started.

 How Long Has Linguistics Been Around?

-The study itself has made an impact not only in the present BPO industry and other fields but also to the world in general since its inception of the modern structure in the early 18th to 19th century.
+The study itself has made an impact not only in the present BPO industry and in Philippine call centers, but also to the world in general since its inception of the modern structure in the early 18th to 19th century.
 Before that, one of the earliest known forms of written linguistics were shown through a series of pictures in a system known as cuneiform.

 This form of linguistic text was invented by a civilization known as the Sumerians and was used for more than a millennium before the eventual introduction of the alphabetical text in the Roman Era.
 This was actually a period known as “proto-literacy”, an era preceding modern literacy, both written and spoken.
 However, the languages spoken in these historic eras were almost predominantly adapted into modern languages spoken today, particularly English.

 How is Linguistics Being Practiced in Philippine Call Centers Today?

 In modern times, scholars have continued to analyze the structure and form new modes of communication to be used on a daily basis by the people.
 They also mold new lessons on their respective languages to uphold the structures it was based upon.

 With regards to the workforce, linguistics is heavily applied to the corporate aspect of communication.
 Written communication is ultimately relied upon the proper transactions.
 But the most important aspect, especially in a Philippine call center environment, is the verbal and oral communication.

 How is the Study Seen in Philippine Call Centers or BPO Agencies Today?

 You may have noticed that most call center agents’ dictions and enunciations are heavily emphasized while they are working.
 The reason behind this is because of the company’s outsourcing to a majority of countries which English is spoken as a second language, particularly the Philippines.